 The Guidance on Implementing AS 15, Employee Benefits (revised 2005) issued by Accounting Standards Board (ASB) states that benefits involving employer established provident funds, which require interest shortfalls to be recompensed are to be considered as defined benefit plans.
 Pending the issuance of the guidance note from the Actuarial Society of India, the Company's actuary has expressed an inability to reliably measure provident fund liabilities.
 Accordingly the company is unable to exhibit the related information.

-The company contributed Rs.36 crore and Rs.29 crore to the provident fund during the quarter ended March 31, 2009 and 2008 and Rs.137 crore and Rs.110 crore during the year ended March 31, 2009 and 2008 respectively.
+The company contributed Rs.137 crore and Rs.110 crore during the year ended March 31, 2009 and 2008 respectively.

 23.2.23.b Superannuation